Connect with others who understand.

 What Is Gene Therapy?

 Gene therapy is any technique that changes someone’s genetic code in order to treat a disease.
-Gene therapy can include replacing a mutant gene with one that is healthy, “turning off” a gene that is not working right, or introducing a new or modified gene into the body.
+Gene therapy can include gene replacement therapy (replacing a mutant gene with a healthy one), “turning off” a gene that isn’t working right, or introducing a new or modified gene into the body.

 These genetic therapies can be delivered in several ways, including using a modified version of a virus, called viral vector technology, which is sometimes used in vaccines.

-SMA gene therapy works by targeting one of the major genes associated with the disease, notably SMN1 and SMN2.
-There are three SMA gene therapy methods currently approved by the U.S. Food and Drug Administration (FDA):
+SMA gene therapy targets one of the major genes associated with the disease, notably SMN1 and SMN2.
+The U.S. Food and Drug Administration (FDA) has approved three SMA gene therapy methods:

 Both Spinraza and Evrysdi target a process for cutting up genetic material, called gene splicing, at the SMN2 gene.
-Zolgensma is a replacement gene therapy that works by replacing an SMN1 gene that doesn’t work with a new, fully functional SMN1 gene.
+Zolgensma is a replacement gene therapy that replaces an SMN1 gene that doesn’t work with a new, fully functional SMN1 gene.

 Spinraza